superfly/docs/elixir/advanced-guides/sqlite3.html.md

 + DATABASE_PATH = "/mnt/name-prod.db"
 ```

-And to persist that change
+And to persist that change:
 ```sh
 fly deploy
 ```